 If he is willing to try different foods (in any form), he is making progress on his own terms.
 Fast food is ridiculously predictable, which makes it very safe territory.
 Any item on the menu will be the same taste, texture, temperature, colour, size, smell… every time, everywhere.
 Trying food that can be expected to vary slightly (as in something homemade) is a leap of faith he may not be ready for right now.
 Your boyfriend sets the pace here.

 Social occasions are especially hard – not because of the food that’s available as much as what your beau thinks other people are thinking about his eating, and by extension, him as a person.
 His discomfort with asking if your parents know he doesn’t eat anything communicates a great deal of shame.
-I hope your parents can understand that your fella’s eating is off limits for conversation, and especially any jokes.
-It would really help, should the topic come up, if you can collectively reassure him that none of you care much about what he eats or doesn’t eat, there will always be room on the table for something he can manage, and the only expectation for his company around food is to be a polite and enjoyable guest, and of course, to meet the very high standards your parents expect from a young lad dating their daughter.
-As his partner, the responsibility falls on you to defend him from pokes and prompts to try something he doesn’t want to eat, and to change the subject when others attempt to humiliate him with good intentions.
+I hope your parents can understand that your fella’s eating is off limits for conversation.
+It would really help, should the topic come up, if you can collectively reassure him that none of you care much about what he eats or doesn’t eat, there will always be something on the table that he can manage, and the only expectation for his company around food is to be a polite and enjoyable guest, and of course, to meet the very high standards your parents expect from a young lad dating their daughter.
+As his partner, the responsibility falls on you to defend him from jokes and prompts to try something he doesn’t want to eat, and to change the subject when others attempt to humiliate him with good intentions.

 Everyone has food they don’t like, and it’s okay to not like it.
 It’s not okay to make someone feel “wrong” or “different” because of the food they prefer.
 If your boyfriend has never experienced a sense of safety and acceptance around food, you can support him by giving him permission to feel normal about what he CAN eat.
 What he chooses to do with your kind acceptance of his eating is up to him.
 Trust that he will do his best.